Bejmach/flashlight_tensor/README.md

 > Tensor library written in pure rust, designed mostly for matrix operations

-> project not related to "https://github.com/flashlight/flashlight".
-Name was decided before I knew about the other flashlight lib.
-This is my own project, that I decided to do in free time.
-Name on crates is already taken by me, so cry about it.
+> project not related to similarly named [flashlight](https://github.com/flashlight/flashlight).
+The name was coincidental and chosen independently.

 ## Features
 - n-dimensional tensors